-In this month’s blog, I want to share with you a Bible verse that is changing my life.
-I have been thinking about this Bible verse since last Thanksgiving.
-This verse is Galatians 2:20.
-If you are looking for a Bible verse that will change your life memorize Galatians 2:20!
-This is one of the greatest verses in the Bible.
-The Apostle Paul wrote the following in Galatians 2:20, “I have been crucified with Christ.
-It is no longer I, who live, but Christ who lives in me.
-And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.”
+In this month’s blog I want to share one of my favorite Bible verses, Galatians 2:20, “I have been crucified with Christ.
+It is no longer I who live, but Christ who lives in me.
+And the life I, now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.”

-The first five words we see in Galatians 2:20 is, “I have been crucified with Christ.”
+The first five words Paul writes in this verse is, “I have been crucified with Christ.”
 What does Paul mean by this?
-He means when Jesus Christ died on the cross, Jesus died for him personally.
-In other words, the moment Paul came to faith in Jesus, the moment he confessed and repented of his sin and placed his personal trust in Christ, it was like Paul was on that Cross with Jesus.
+He means this when Jesus Christ died on the cross, Jesus died for him personally.
+In other words, the moment Paul came to faith in Jesus, the moment he confessed and repented of his sins and placed his personal trust in Christ, it was like Paul was on that Cross with Jesus.
 Paul is simply saying when Christ died, I died with him, and when He arose, I arose with Him.
-And the same thing for us, when you and I put our faith and trust in Christ we also died with Him at the cross and when He arose, we arose with Him.
+And the same thing for us, when you and I put our faith and trust in Christ we also died with Him at the cross and when He arose we arose with Him.

-If you have no church home we would love for you to come and join us on Sunday mornings at Long’s Chapel Christian Church for worship.
+If you have no church home we would love for you and come and join us on Sunday mornings at Long’s Chapel Christian Church for worship.
 We are proud to offer two services to choose from: 8:30 a.m. (contemporary) or 11:00 a.m. (traditional).
-We look forward to having you and your family worshipping our Lord with us!
+We look forward you worshiping our Lord with us!